 Filming mainly centred around the town of Mdina, but the most famous set is the Azure Window on the Maltese island of Gozo.
 The coastal feature collapsed in a storm at the beginning of 2017, but it's still a beautiful area and where Khal Drogo and Daenerys Targaryen got married.

-Iceland has been used for panaromic shots and nature scenes since Season 2, and is known for the waterfalls, glaciers and National Parks.
-Seasons 3 and 4 in particular were filmed in Iceland with Þingvellir National Park, Gullfoss waterfall and Geysir hot spring being included.
-The natural beauty and stunning scenery shot was captured perfectly on GoT showcasing highlights of Iceland.
+Iceland has been used for panoramic shots and nature scenes since Season 2 and is known for the waterfalls, glaciers and National Parks.
+Seasons 3 and 4, in particular, were filmed in Iceland with Þingvellir National Park, Gullfoss waterfall and Geysir hot spring being included.
+The natural beauty and stunning scenery shot were captured perfectly on GoT showcasing highlights of Iceland.
 Does this cave look familiar?